 Bill and Lorena in 3x03.
 The two have hate sex (well, from Bill's side) which ultimately leads into Bill literally twisting her neck around backwardsExorcist-style.

 Sleazy Politician: Lafayette's client is not above doing V and having sex with men, but he opposes gay and vampire rights as a senator.
 Also Nan Flanagan: she lies when she says she survives solely on TruBlood.

 That and what the public sees is revealed to be totally fake when she questions Eric on behalf of the AVL.
 Actually, she's a huge bitch.

-Slouch of Villainy: Erik Northman is introduced with one of these shots, and he reprises the pose every time his ass touches a piece of furniture.
+Slouch of Villainy: Eric Northman is introduced with one of these shots, and he reprises the pose every time his ass touches a piece of furniture.

 Snake Oil Salesman: "Miss Jeanette", who took Tara for approximately $1500 on exorcisms for her mother and herself.
 She even gave Tara "snake juice" to drink.
 Tara then found out she was a fake, and she more or less confessed to it.
 Nonetheless, Maryann's claim that she was called to Bon Temps due to Tara trying to exorcise her demon points to Miss Jeanette doing * something* right.
 Unfortunately, she got killed for it.

 Franklin is one of the most fully-realized examples of true stalker mentality in media.
 He's genuinely shocked and hurt that Tara thinks he tied her to a bed for any reason besides her own safety and is utterly convinced that she's in love with him no matter what her demeanor is.